 As the pieces for their workshop came together, Bob and Corrine began to look at different kinds of stores they could set up for their students.
 Inspiration struck when Bob remembered his experience working in a pet store, realizing that the repetitive tasks that had so bored him would be the perfect fit for their students.
 He was so excited that he called Corrine that evening, exclaiming “I’ve got it.
 A pet store!”
 (Unsworth 1990, p.
 53).
 By the next morning, they had a name for the store: ‘The Lambs,’ a reference to the passage in John’s gospel where Jesus tells him to “feed my lambs”.
 With the support of their student’s parents, they approached the RCA’s director with their idea.
 Impatient, he told them to “stick [their] idea up there [on a bulletin board] with the hundred other ideas I get” (Unsworth 1990, p.
 57).
 When the rest of the board found out about the two teachers talking about a new project without their knowledge, they were furious.
 So, just before Christmas 1960’s, Corrine and Bob were given an offer: they would be promoted to the head of their departments as long as they dropped their plans for the store.
 Refusing, they were both fired on the spot.

 Over the next few months, the two took odd jobs to make a living.
 Bob continued his work at the railroad while Corrine worked as a florist for a short time, supplementing her income by selling subscriptions for Life Magazine.
 Despite the setback they continued their work on The Lambs Pet Store.
 They still had the support of their former student’s parents, and thanks to Corrine’s salesmanship, they were able to get supplies from L. Gifford Gardner, the owner of Pioneer Pet Supply, who provided them $8,000 ($ $68,109.73 today) worth of pet supplies.
 Eventually, they found a vacant storefront at 913 North State Street in Chicago.
 While the the floor was covered in debris, the toilet bowls were cracked and someone had taken the water heater, the location was perfect.
 Rent was $350 ($$2,949.90 today), but after much prayer, they were able to get the place rent free for the first five months (although cold calling the president of the company that still held the lease probably helped).
-The next few months were a blur of activity, but finally, the windows were filled with pet supplies, the tanks were filled with fish and the cages with bunnies, and at 11:00 am on September 28th, 1916, almost nine months to the day that Bob and Corrine had been fired from Hull House, Lambs Pet Store made its first sale.
+The next few months were a blur of activity, but finally, the windows were filled with pet supplies, the tanks were filled with fish and the cages with bunnies.
+So, at 11:00 am on September 28th, 1961, almost nine months to the day that Bob and Corrine had been fired from Hull House, reporters from the (now defunct) Chicago American and Channel 7 news watched as Lambs Pet Store made its first sale.

 I know that was a lot to cover, but now that I’ve (finally) gotten to the point that The Lambs Pet Store is open, it’s going to get a lot more interesting.
 So join me next time as Bob and Corrine guide Lambs farm from a small Chicago pet store to Libertyville institution, mingle with First Ladies, partake in goat-based yoga, and deal with the mob (seriously)!